Projective Isomonodromy and Galois Groups: An example of a monodromy evolving deformation

 where

 with constants $a,b,c$ such that $a+b=c+b=-{1}/{4}$ (all derivatives are with respect to the complex variable $t$).

-\ As pointed out in \cite{ohyama}, these equations do not satisfy the Painlev\'e property (for their movable singularities) and may therefore not be expected to be monodromy-preserving conditions.
-Nevertheless Chakravarty and Ablowitz \cite{ChAb} showed how these non-linear equations actually express a special type of monodromy evolving deformation, in the same way as the Schlesinger and Painlev\'e VI equations rule the isomonodromic deformations of the Schlesinger type.
+\ As pointed out in \cite{ohyama}, these equations do not satisfy the Painlev\'e property (on their movable singularities) and may therefore not be expected to be monodromy-preserving conditions.
+Nevertheless Chakravarty and Ablowitz in \cite{ChAb}, and Ohyama in \cite{ohyama}, showed how these non-linear equations actually express a special type of monodromy evolving deformation, in the same way as the Schlesinger and Painlev\'e VI equations rule the isomonodromic deformations of the Schlesinger type.